 Human beings aren’t what white sharks normally stalk.
 They are carnivores though, able to swim up to around 25 mph, and eat mostly:

 - Sea lions

 Great whites are excellent hunters.
-Their backs are a bluish gray, and their bellies are white.
+Their backs are bluish-gray, and their bellies are white.
 This makes them camouflage from above, resembling the color of water, and below, blending in with sand.
 With a speed of up to 15 mph, this shark can discreetly seek out its prey undetected and quickly.
-They have thousands of razor sharp teeth, which provide a fatal bite.
+They have thousands of razor-sharp teeth, which provide a fatal bite.

-The largest great whites are around 20-feet long and weigh between 1,500 and 4,000 pounds.
-The largest ever recorded great white is estimated to weight 5,000 pounds!
+The largest great whites are around 20 feet long and weigh between 1,500 and 4,000 pounds.
+The largest ever recorded great white is estimated to weigh 5,000 pounds!